 The popular narrative is that it’s just a natural process – a stronger and healthier language replaces an older and weaker one.
 That the Welsh language is dying of natural causes – like an elderly relative withering away.
 It’s sad but inevitable.
 What can you do?

-That’s the common explanation – but it’s bollocks.
+That’s the common explanation.

 These were Welsh people joining together to fight against corruption, inequality and injustice.
 But they were portrayed in the London media as a kind of sub-human rabble; wild and barbaric people who babbled and plotted in their primitive language.
 It was a view endorsed by the Government; an 1847 report into the state of Welsh education and morality found the country’s population to be dirty, lazy, drunken and over-sexed.

-It has left non-Welsh speakers feeling like outsiders in their own country, forever left out in the cold and staring back at history and culture they can’t access; at jobs they’re not qualified to do.
+This division of the population by language has been eating away at the country ever since.
+It has created two versions of Wales, two distinct cultures that are kept safely apart in their silos.
+It has left non-Welsh speakers liable to feel ostracised; forever left out and staring back at a history and culture they can’t access.
 For Welsh speakers, they have been battered from all sides, endlessly under attack, having to justify the use of their own language, mostly to fellow Welsh people.

-It’s a cultural civil war which has brought out the worst aspects of both sides.
 A nation which once fought for its rights, which fought against inequality and injustice has been effectively turned in on itself.

 Wales remains a husk of a nation.
 The decline of the language, the stripping away of links to its history and culture, has induced a kind of dementia.
 It’s a country which doesn’t know who or what it is – so it simply exists.
 And accepts the guiding hand of its neighbour.